TAL ALERT: Bragar Eagel & Squi - GuruFocus.com

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against TAL Education Group (“TAL” or the “Company”) (NYSE: TAL) on behalf of TAL stockholders.
-Our investigation concerns whether TAL has violated the federal securities laws and/or engaged in other unlawful business practices.
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against TAL Education Group (“TAL” or the “Company”) (NYSE: TAL) in the United States District Court for the District of New Jersey on behalf of all persons and entities who purchased or otherwise acquired TAL securities between June 14, 2022 and March 14, 2023, both dates inclusive (the “Class Period”).
+Investors have until May 28, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.